List of Downton Abbey characters: Sir Anthony Strallan, Bt

-Anthony Strallan (played by Robert Bathurst) was Edith's much older suitor.
-He has been widowed since the death of his wife Maud.
-His love of automobiles was a common interest that he shared with Edith and as well as bringing them close together inspired Edith to learn to drive.
-He was planning to propose to Edith before Mary tricked him into thinking Edith would reject him and he leaves without an explanation.
+Anthony Strallan (played by Robert Bathurst) was a Yorkshire baronet and Edith's much older suitor.
+He has been widowed since the death of his wife Maud in 1912.
+His love of automobiles was a common interest that he shared with Edith and as well as bringing them close together and inspired Edith to learn to drive.
+He was planning to propose to Edith before Mary tricked him into thinking Edith would reject him owing to his old age (as he was 25 years older than Edith) and he leaves without an explanation.
 In the Christmas special he is invited by Lord Grantham to the traditional Christmas shoot but repeatedly turns it down.
 Edith learns that he suffered a debilitating injury to his arm serving in the First World War, hence his refusal.
-She is convinced that he may take her back and they can get married, but he gently tells her that he is too old for her and that he doesn't want her to waste away her life caring for him.
+She is convinced that he may take her back and they can get married, but he gently tells her that he is too old for her and that he does not want her to waste away her life caring for him.
 In series three, Edith and Anthony reconnect and are soon engaged.
 However, Anthony jilts Edith at the altar, devastating her.

 He has a sister, Mrs Chetwood, who writes to Cora with the recipe for his favourite dessert, apple charlotte.